Display Patient Information Leaflets

 4. Autologous Fascial Sling

 This operation involves using your own body tissue as a sling to support the urethra.
 The sling is obtained from the tummy wall and requires a bikini line cut in the abdomen.
 This operation works well but has some complications which might be long lasting.
-See leaflet on Autologous sling for more details
+See leaflet on Autologous sling for more details.

 Please seek the advice of your consultant before your operation if you wish to discuss any of these further and in more detail.
 Surgery may be possible in most cases.
-The type of appropriate surgery and the particular risks of surgery do partly depend on each individual, and not all surgery is suitable for all patients.
+The type of appropriate surgery and the risks of surgery do partly depend on each individual, and not all surgery is suitable for all patients.

-Further help and information:
+Further help and information

-British Society of Urogynaecology
+British Society of Urogynaecologyinformation leaflets

-The Bladder and Bowel Foundation
+The Bladder and Bowel Community

 Was this page helpful?